evitolins/timeliner/README.md

 //     {date : 1499996252000, percent : 1}
 // ];
 ```
-> This method also attaches position percentage data to assist with UI display
+> Notice: This method also attaches position percentage data to assist with UI display